stand115/simple-wallet-solidity/README.md

 A simple wallet built using Solidity

-## description
+## Description

-Building a simple wallet as an exercise to learn Solidity.
+An exercise to get more familiar with Solidity

 Functionality covered: